Twilight Zone: The Movie

 “Do you want to see something really scary?”

 In 1982, Steven Spielberg helped to assemble a dream team of directors to film updated versions of some of the great episodes of The Twilight Zone for a theatrical release.
-The idea itself was sound.
-The directors chosen are as strong a list as any could be compiled: John Landis, Steven Spielberg, George Miller, and Joe Dante.
-Each one of the directors is incredibly competent on their own and have contributed some of my favorite films of all time.
-Two of the screenplays for segments were written by the master writer Richard Matheson.
-He wrote some of the best episodes for the series itself and is well known for penning the novella I Am Legend which was adapted into well known films twice (I Am Legend, The Omega Man.)
-Unfortunately, Twilight Zone: The Movie is not the cohesive masterwork that one would hope.
+The directors chosen are as strong a list as any could have compiled: John Landis, Steven Spielberg, George Miller, and Joe Dante.
+Each one of the directors is incredibly competent on their own and have crafted some of my favorite films of all time.
+Two of the screenplays for segments in the film were written by masterful writer Richard Matheson.
+He wrote some of the best episodes for the series itself and is well known for penning the novella I Am Legend which was adapted into popular films twice (I Am Legend, The Omega Man.)
+Unfortunately, Twilight Zone: The Movie is not a cohesive masterwork like one would hope.
+I reviewed the picture digitally while celebrating the work of Joe Dante a few years ago, but Warner has recently re-released their long out-of-print Blu-ray that originally came out in 2007.
+Given that this is the exact same release from the early years of Blu-ray discs, expectations should be somewhat tempered for those who want to add the film to their collection.

 The introductory sequence, directed by John Landis, stars Albert Brooks and Dan Aykroyd.
 They play companions on a road trip whose tape deck goes out while in a remote area at night.
 Things get strange as they try to frighten each other.